Monthly Archives: March 2009

 You thought your house was obsolete – how much does an aircraft carrier cost?

-US naval Institute report: Chinese have a ballistic missile capable of killing aircraft carriers.
-First posted on a Chinese blog viewed as credible by military analysts and then translated by the naval affairs blog Information Dissemination, a recent report provides … Continue reading
+First posted on a Chinese blog viewed as credible by military analysts and then translated by the naval affairs blog Information Dissemination, a recent report provides a description of an anti-ship ballistic missile (ASBM) that can strike carriers and other U.S. vessels at a range of 2000km.

 Filed under Uncategorized